Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: M O D E L S E L E C T I O N A N D S A M P L I N G P A T T E R N S

-We conduct numerical experiments for a variety of sampling patterns on the partial grid where we compare summary statistics of estimating the three Mat\'ern parameters (eq.~\ref{eq:111}) versus two (eq.~\ref{eq:101}).
+We now inspect the applicability of two-parameter special cases for three types of realistic sampling patterns---a geographic patch, sweeps of sampling tracks, and uniform random missingness.
+We then address the issue of separability, both in space and in model parameters.
+We conduct numerical experiments for a variety of sampling patterns (contiguous, structured, and dispersed) on the partial grid where we compare summary statistics of estimating the three Mat\'ern parameters (eq.~\ref{eq:111}) versus two (eq.~\ref{eq:101}).
 Specifically, we estimate the $\sigma^2$ and $\rho$ that capture the amplitude and length scale of the covariance structure while setting the smoothness $\nu$ as a hyperparameter.

 Fig.~\ref{fig:specialsamples} shows these cases where we recover approximately Gaussian distributed parameters centered at their true value for both three- and two-parameter inversions, but only for the latter if we have fixed $\nu$ to its true value.
-We demonstrate the repercussions of incorrectly selecting a two-parameter special case in terms of parameter bias and uncertainty for the variance $\sigma^2$ and range $\rho$ estimates.

-We consider two overarching synthetic cases for this set of experiments where data availability comprises a third of the encompassing, regular, rectangular grid (\emph{top panel} of Fig.~\ref{fig:specialsamples}), and its two-thirds complement (\emph{bottom panel}).
-For both cases, we show three sampling scenarios: a geographically-motivated, bounded patch in the shape of New Jersey \cite[][ \emph{left column}]{WeirdNJ}, a sweep of the seafloor along bathymetric sounding tracks in the South Atlantic \cite[][ \emph{center column}]{GEBCO2024}, and another realization of uniformly random subsampling.
+We demonstrate and discuss the repercussions of incorrectly selecting a two-parameter special case in terms of parameter bias and uncertainty for the variance $\sigma^2$ and range $\rho$ estimates.
+We consider two overarching synthetic cases for this set of experiments where data availability comprises a third of the encompassing, regular, rectangular grid (Fig.~\ref{fig:specialsamples}\emph{a--c}), and its two-thirds complement (Fig.~\ref{fig:specialsamples}\emph{d--f}).
+For both cases, we show three sampling scenarios: a geographically-motivated, bounded patch in the shape of New Jersey \cite[][left column, \emph{a, d}]{WeirdNJ}, a sweep of the seafloor along bathymetric sounding tracks in the South Atlantic \cite[][center column, \emph{b, e}]{GEBCO2024}, and another realization of uniformly random subsampling (right column, \emph{c, f}).

-For each of these sampling scenarios, we show three subplots with the distributions of the estimators.
-Within the subplots, we display right-side-up, gray histograms for the three-parameter inversion.
-These are presented as they were in Fig.~\ref{fig:mlecurves}, as a kde of the estimator ensemble with curves displaying Gaussian distributions parameterized by the ensemble mean and the empirical (dark gray) and analytically calculated (black) standard deviations.
-The upside-down histograms are two cases of inverting for two parameters, one where the smoothness is held fixed $\nu=\nu_0=1$ at the truth (darker, cool color), and the other held fixed at an incorrect value $\nu=1/2$ (lighter, warm color).